 The cancer had spread to her lungs, liver, thyroid, soft tissue and other areas of bone.
 She had palliative radiation for the pain before starting over two years of immunotherapy.
 Steph responded really well to the immunotherapy and today she is doing well.

 Bone Tumour Nurse Practitioner at the SA Sarcoma and Bone Tumour Unit Belinda Fowlie, says that people experiencing treatment for sarcoma can experience a range of physical and emotional challenges.

 “The physical impacts of treatment for sarcoma can include pain, disability, the inability to weight bare, reduced range of motion, muscle weakness and weight loss,” Belinda says.

 “In addition, treatment can be emotionally draining as well as physically, and there are often feelings of isolation as not many people can understand what they are going through.”

 Steph said the physical symptoms are challenging at times as she does still get some pain when walking and being on her feet for long periods of time – she uses a walking stick to take the load off her hip and manage the pain.

 “I am very fortunate that the orthopaedic surgeons were able to do the incredible job they did to reconstruct my pelvis,” Steph said.

-“I was studying medicine when I was diagnosed, and I was able to return to my studies, which I was so happy about – now I’m a second-year doctor and I hope my experience as a patient will make me a better doctor.
+“I was studying medicine when I was diagnosed, and I was able to return to my studies, which I was so happy about – now I’m a third-year doctor working in radiation oncology and I hope my experience as a patient will make me a better doctor.”

 “Sarcoma is so rare, and the disease and treatment often leave patients with disabilities which have a big impact on life moving forward, so by publicly sharing my story I hope to be able to help others going through a similar experience.”